-cuted Right of Way Contract cover n of your property, identified in Valley Flood Protection Board, formerly The Reclamation Board - OR - the Department of Water Resources (D WR) of the State of California) as Parcel No(s), in Project.
-This transaction is being sent to Title Company for p rocessing and payment.
-Your cooperation in this you may contact me at HERE TO STATE NOT HERE TO THE STATE OF THE ted.
+Enclosed is a fully executed easement over a portion of v Right of Way Contract coveri your property, identified in the ng the purchase of the records of (The Central Valley Flood Protection Boa rd, formerly The Reclamation Board - OR - the Department Ounty as n of the State of California) as I Parcel No(s), in is being sent to art of the Title Company for proce Project.
+This transaction essing and payment.
+Your cooperation in this mat you may contact me at (916 ter is very much appreciated.
 If you have any questions, Sincerely,